rciszewski/rciszewski/README.md

 TypeScript
 GraphQL

-👯 I’m looking to join a team of developers that focus on building and learning from one another!
+👯 I’m looking to join a team of developers that focus on building and learning together!

 📫 How to reach me: ronciszewski1@gmail.com